-Before you download the Sketch UI Kit we recommend having a good look through GEL and the GUI Framework.
+Before you download the Sketch UI Kit we recommend having a good look through GEL and the Design System.
 Familiarise yourself with the Design System and its elements.
-Play with the demo’s in the GUI Framework so you understand how the components work in a responsive environment.
+Play with the demo’s in the Design System so you understand how the components work in a responsive environment.

 About Sketch Cloud libraries